ameshkahloon/Camp-Review-Site/README.md

 # Camp-Review-Site
-A camp review site using the MEAN stack this is not fully completed.
+A camp review site using the MEAN stack this is not fully complete.